Mysteriza/flipIR-cloner/Readme.md

 This project tries to duplicate Flipper Zero with very very very minimum functionality :)

+Thanks to [Ahmad Fathan](https://github.com/ahmadfathan) for making me this project.

+So it has:
-So it has IR cloner (capable of duplicating up to 3 IR signals) and RFID UID reader/writer (1 UID).
-Thanks to Ahmad Fathan for making me this project.
+1. IR cloner (capable of duplicating up to 3 IR signals)
+2. RFID UID reader/writer (1 UID).

 **Any reading results will be stored in EEPROM, so it will have limited features.
 Unless you expand it with the feature of being able to save to a memory card, feel free to do so.**